alexluoqk/ccm/README.md

 dialog = dialog.drop(dialog[(snsCondition3)|(snsCondition4)].index)
 ```
 ### Filtering
-Items with proper sentence lengths are included, ones with extreme short sentence are eliminated, and ones with out-of-range, maximum and minimum values are removed.
+Items with proper sentence lengths are included, ones with extremely short sentences are eliminated, and ones with out-of-range, maximum, and minimum values are removed.
 ```python
 textText.text_length.quantile(0.1)
 textText = textText[textText['text_length'] > 1]
 textText = textText[textText['text_length'] <= 250]
 ```
 ### Segmentation
 Segmentation.
-Sentence-level segmented contents are reframed by Jieba toolkit, then the numbers and punctuation marks of the content are eliminated, and remaining tokenized texts are formatted, which retains only the adverbs, adjectives, and entities including information about the counseling and counseling quality in medical specialty.
+Sentence-level segmented contents are reframed by Jieba toolkit, then the numbers and punctuation marks of the content are eliminated, and the remaining tokenized texts are formatted, which retains only the adverbs, adjectives, and entities including information about the counseling and counseling quality in medical specialty.
 ### Stopwords
 Chinese stop words (for Chinese reviews using the Harbin Institute of Technology list), context-specific stop words such as the name of the structured instructive words, and platform-specific words were excluded.
 ```python